LLukas22/llm-rs-python/README.md

-# llm-rs-python
+# llm-rs-python: Python Bindings for Rust's llm Library

-Unofficial python bindings for the rust [llm](https://github.com/rustformers/llm) library created with [PyO3](https://github.com/PyO3/pyo3). 🐍❤️🦀
+Welcome to `llm-rs`, an unofficial Python interface for the Rust-based [llm](https://github.com/rustformers/llm) library, made possible through [PyO3](https://github.com/PyO3/pyo3).
+Our package combines the convenience of Python with the performance of Rust to offer an efficient tool for your machine learning projects. 🐍❤️🦀

-This package allows you to run multiple different Large Language Models (LLMs) like LLama or GPT-NeoX on your CPU.
+With `llm-rs`, you can operate a variety of Large Language Models (LLMs) including LLama and GPT-NeoX directly on your CPU.

-All supported architectures are listed on the [llm](https://github.com/rustformers/llm) project page.
+For a detailed overview of all the supported architectures, visit the [llm](https://github.com/rustformers/llm) project page.

 ## Installation